Battle of Lund: Battle

 Before daybreak the Swedish army broke camp and made preparations to cross the river.
-The Swedes had 2,000 infantry and 6,000 cavalry at their disposal; their Danish opponents had more than 5,000 infantry, 6,000 cavalry, in addition to 1,300 Dutch marines—in all, about 13,000 men.
+The Swedes had 2,000 infantry and 6,000 cavalry at their disposal; their Danish opponents had more than 5,000 infantry, 6,000 cavalry, in addition to a few hundred Dutch sailors—in all, about 13,000 men.
 Under the cover of a moonless night, between 04:00 and 05:30, the entire Swedish force successfully crossed the river and reached the southern bank without alarming the Danes.
 The Swedes planned to attack the sleeping Danish camp with cavalry from the southeast.
 Reconnaissance patrols reported that the ground between the two armies was unsuitable for mounted troops, so King Charles XI and his generals gathered to discuss the new situation.
 Most advisers pointed out that it would be foolish to attack by foot as the Danish army possessed much more infantry and the Swedish main strength lay in its cavalry.
 Additionally, the Swedes would likely lose the element of surprise during the long march towards the Danish camp.
 The king was eager to attack at once, but was swayed by his advisers.
 He ordered the troops to advance towards the hills just outside the north wall of Lund, to seize a tactical advantage.
 The hills would mean better terrain for the cavalry and the town itself would cover the Swedish southern flank.
 By then the Danes had woken, and soon recognised the Swedish intentions.
 The Danes quickly broke camp and started to race the Swedes for control of the hills.
 The first skirmish was between the Swedish right wing and the Danish left wing, and ended in a draw.
 However, the hills were secured under Swedish control, and the Danes were pushed to the east.